SeungBinYang/SeungBinYang/README.md

 🌱 I’m currently learning C# and Web-Backend like NodeJS, ExpressJS, Database

-📞 You can contact me on this
+📞 You can contact me on them
 : email - sbyang0731@gmail.com / LinkedIn - https://www.linkedin.com/in/seungbin-yang-883371253/